Ika1009/Aj_na_Kafu_App/README.md

 # Aj na Kafu 🌍☕

-**Aj na Kafu** is a dynamic, user-friendly app built with Flutter and a PHP backend.
+**Aj na Kafu** is a dynamic, user-friendly app built with Flutter for the front-end and Firebase for most of the backend functionalities, supplemented by a PHP endpoint specifically for image handling.
 It's designed to foster social connections in a novel way: by simplifying the process of organizing spontaneous coffee meetups and outdoor adventures.
 Our mission is to make socializing effortless and safe, helping users create lasting memories. 🚀

 ## App Description